dollardhingra/dollardhingra.github.io/_posts/2021-12-05-python-code-best-practices.md

 ---
  title: Best Practices For Writing Clean Pythonic Code
- tags: [python, code-quality]
+ tags: [python, code-quality, best-practices]
  style: fill
  color: light
  comments: true
- categories: computer-science
+ categories: software-engineering
  excerpt: A collection of Python code best practices.
 Read to check how many of these you already know!
 ---